 A simple threshold filter would not be adequate to classify new threats as malicious.
 Overall the results reflect a 50% accuracy rate.
-However, even a 50% detection rate may have alerted us to the Stuxnet threat sooner.

 The malicious data set was large and varied, but the benign data were not.
 Also, the analysis tool is better at analyzing malicious files thoroughly than benign files.
 Benign software is fairly inactive without user intervention.
 Though many commonplace pieces of software may be capable of making filesystem changes and network activity comparable to any average piece of malware, the reality is that most benign software only performs those actions after being instructed to do so by the user in some way.
 For example, the portable apps required installation and extraction prior to doing anything else.
 On the other hand, malware is known for not requiring any user intervention, and will quickly root itself in the filesystem and registry, and possibly start contacting other bots.
 What this means for our model is that it is good at detecting samples that are performing a variety of forensically significant actions autonomously (such as when run inside of the analysis tool), but it will not correctly classify software on a live network that has user intervention to direct it.
 More representative benign data would likely correct the false negative classification observed.